 Wrapping Your Mind Around A Natural Disaster

 When you’re mentally prepared for something—anything—dealing with it is easier.
-That’s even true for dealing with a major fire, flood, or other natural disaster.
+That’s even true for dealing with a major fire, flood, or other natural disaster restoration.
 Storm damage or an earthquake can wreak havoc on land and property but they don’t have to cause such severe stress and fear that you sink into a debilitating state of mind.
 You can stay calm and effective after even the worst natural disaster.
 Here are some pointers.

 1. Prepare physically